cooganb/zksync-web-v2-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ::: tip

-You can find more specific details about deploying contracts in the [quickstart tutorial](../building-on-zksync/hello-world.md) or the documentation for the [hardhat plugins](../../api/hardhat/getting-started.md) for zkSync.
+You can find more specific details about deploying contracts in the [quickstart tutorial](../developer-guides/hello-world.md) or the documentation for the [hardhat plugins](../../api/hardhat/getting-started.md) for zkSync.

 :::

 ## Reading the counter value

 With both contracts deployed, we can create a small script to retrieve the value of the counter.
-For the sake of simplicity, we will create this script inside the `/L2-counter` folder.
+For the sake of simplicity, we will create this scripts inside the `/L2-counter` folder.
 To keep the tutorial generic hardhat-specific features will not be used in it.

 ### Getting the ABI of the counter contract